 - Garnish with coriander and spring onion.
-Voila!
-Done!
+Serve.

-- Mixture of coriander and spring onion do enhance the overall flavor of the dish.
+- A mixture of coriander and spring onion do enhance the overall flavor of the dish.

 - Dried turbot fish can be used in lots of stock preparations.
 Purchase a decent dried turbot fish for a satisfying outcome.

-- Chinese Shaoxing wine can be use in plenty of chinese cooking.
-Be sure to use the decent shaoxing wine for a flavorful aroma.
-Lower grade shaoxing wine tend to have a bitter after taste.
+- Chinese Shao xing wine can be used in plenty of Chinese cooking.
+Be sure to use the decent Shao xing wine for a flavorful aroma.
+Lower-grade Shaoxing wine tends to have a bitter after taste.